Back to top

-I am an NYC based Visual and UX designer who loves plants 🌿 and every kind of noodle soup 🍜
+I am an NYC-based Sr. Visual and UX designer who loves dogs 🐢, plants 🌿, and every kind of noodle soup 🍜

 what kind of noodles you ask?!